Touch Base on planning Event Security

 Precautionary measures are therefore necessary, such as deploying first aiders, body guards and special task force to handle difficult and dangerous situations.
 Security screening is widely adopted to detect contrabands like weapons, explosives, narcotics and inflammables.
 AI-enhanced video analytics should be able to spot suspicious or targeted persons and their routings as well as undertake people counting to aid crowd management.
 Basic security equipment shall include large and clear directional signage preferably with programmable electronic displays, and fencing facilities such as cordon tapes, stanchions, mills and mojo barriers.

-Crowd management tactics should be applied during influx and dispersal, where tidal flow, queuing, zoning, sterilising identified by wristbands or watermarks, emergency vehicle access, refuge area, on-site and online information broadcast have proven effective.
+Crowd management tactics should be applied during influx and dispersal, where human wall, tidal flow, queuing, zoning, sterilising identified by wristbands or watermarks, emergency vehicle access, refuge area, on-site and online information broadcast have proven effective.
 Transport operators and emergency departments who may render logistical support and rescues have to be pre-planned for the worst-case scenario.
 Empirically if not ideally, Security to Audience ratio is 1:100 and the density per unit area is 8-10 people per square meter.

 An Event Operational Order must be in place when going into the execution stage.
 Operational briefing and final briefings should be the best top-down communication tools.
 There are four key elements (4Cs) in the operational order, namely i) Command, ii) Control iii) Communications and iv) Contingencies.
 It is stressed that communications should make use of all communication means to reach all stakeholders, crowds, passers-by and on-lookers.